jonahgoldwastaken/empower/README.md

 - [Total renewable, solar, biogas and wind energy generated per municipality (from several sources, gathered by Klimaatmonitor)](https://klimaatmonitor.databank.nl/Jive?workspace_guid=3ca2ab1f-24a6-4b8f-9094-d6cb0a013dd2)

 ## Data Processing

+Data processing is done in the `dataprocessing` folder.
+Index.js spits out a JSON file that I upload to a dedicated MonoDB atlas database where I can quickly retrieve all the information I need using the serverless functions in the `functions` folder.

 ### Steps